ROCm/omniperf/src/docs-2.x/installation.md

 ![Opening your dashboard](images/opening_dashboard.png)

-Remeber, you will need to upload workload data to the DB backend before analyzing in your Grafana interface.
+Remember, you will need to upload workload data to the DB backend before analyzing in your Grafana interface.
 We provide a detailed example of this in our [Analysis section](./analysis.md#grafana-gui-import).

 After a workload has been successfully uploaded, you should be able to select it from the workload dropdown located at the top of your Grafana dashboard.